Do We Need Antibacterial Soap?

 Furthermore, antibacterial soaps strip away the helpful bacteria that help keep the balance of our microbiome.
 As a result, fungal and viral infections are able to flourish.

-The natural bacteria present on your skin actually compete for space with bad bacteria, fungi, and viruses to keep our microbiome healthy.
-(Picture from: boothbaywellness.org)
+The natural bacteria present on your skin actually compete for space with bad bacteria, fungi, and viruses to keep your microbiome healthy.